actions/actions-runner-controller/README.md

 With the above example, the webhook server scales `myrunners` by `1` replica for 5 minutes on each `check_run` event with the type of `created` and the status of `queued` received.

-The primary benefit of autoscaling on Webhook compared to the standard autoscaling is that this one allows you to immediately add "resource slack" for future GitHub Actions job runs.
+The primary benefit of autoscaling on Webhook compared to the standard autoscaling is that it is far quicker as it allows you to immediately add "resource slack" for future GitHub Actions job runs.

 In contrast, the standard autoscaling requires you to wait next sync period to add